 Communicate Clearly and Honestly

-- Understand that an autistic person’s reaction to news of a death may differ from a neurotypical person’s reaction.
+Understand that a person with autism’s reaction to news of a death may differ from a neurotypical person’s reaction.
 This may include having no reaction, repetitious vocalization, sensory overload, pacing, laughter, or other self-soothing behaviors.

-- Understand that many autistic people have a need for routine.
+Understand that many people with autism have a need for routine.
 While news of a death may be disruptive and disorienting in multiple ways, maintaining order (such as with a daily schedule) could provide an important anchor amid so much uncertainty.

 Click the button below to learn more about communicating the news of a death.

 Grief is a reaction to the loss of someone or something with which we have a bond.
 Unless someone’s grief reactions are harmful to themself or others, there is no right or wrong way to grieve.

 Whether a person is autistic or not, there are commonalities in the grief experience, which are described below.

 Grief is as individual as a fingerprint.
 Click here to learn about the differences in how we grieve.

 Grief can trigger physical, cognitive, behavior, and spiritual challenges.
 Click here to learn about the role of spirituality and religion in grief.